 There are many merchants on the Internet that sell vintage deocrations.
 Great places to shop include:

-- Christmas Decorations Gifts Store - offers a wide variety of Christmas lights, including vintage 1940's bubble lights.
+- We Be Christmas offers a wide variety of Christmas lights, including vintage 1940's bubble lights.

 Artificial Christmas Trees